Billy Boyo

 Billy Boyo (born Billy Theophilus Rowe, 21 September 1971 – 29 October 2000) was a Jamaican reggae artist born in Kingston, Jamaica, who was arguably the most prolific of the early-1980s child DJs.
-He is most well known for his songs "One Spliff a Day" and "Billy Boyo in the Area".
+He is best known for his songs "One Spliff a Day" and "Billy Boyo in the Area".

 Biography

 Billy Boyo was still in his teens when he emerged in the early 1980s.
 In 1983, he (together with Little John and Ranking Toyan) went to London where he linked up with producer Silver Kamel.